 Liszt’s, ‘Valise Oubliee’ no.1 in F# (The Forgotten Waltz)

 at the Stanley Hotel, Estes Park, Colorado, Dec.03

 Though I have no autism diagnosis, ever since I was a little girl, riding in the car through trees that create that blinky kind of shade – well, that is enough to make me flap my hands or completely shutdown.
 As well as sitting next to someone who is chewing loudly, that is enough to make me push my hands into my ears and rock back and forth…seriously, the sound bothers me that much.
 Just ask my family!
 I definitely have some sensory processing issues.
 I keep earplugs in my purse at all times and keep noise reduction headphones around the house.
 (Ps my husband is a saint and I adore him!
-He is so extremely accommodating and sensitive to all of my needs.)
-As a teacher and therapist, I strongly believe these sensory processing issues suit me well, giving authentic empathy for my students and clients with the same type of challenges.
-I constantly wonder at how frustrating it must be, to deal with hyper and/or hypo-sensitivities AND deal with being born into a society that aggrandizes and promotes a person’s value based on what they are able to vocalize!!
+He is so accommodating, always having music ready to play before even taking a bite of dinner, etc) As a teacher and therapist, I strongly believe these sensory processing issues suit me well, giving authentic empathy for my students and clients with the same type of challenges.
+I constantly wonder at how frustrating it must be, to deal with hyper and/or hypo-sensitivities AND deal with being born into a society that promotes a person’s value based on what they are able to vocalize!!
 If a person on the spectrum is not capable of, or chooses not to SPEAK, therein lies the need for the universal language of music.
-This is a primary reason why I became a music therapist.
+This is the reason I became a music therapist.